tonybaines/gestalt/README.md

 assertEquals(true, config.getEnabled());
 ```

-The definition of the ```ThingConfig``` interface drives what properties are expected to be defined in the underlying source files.
+Your definition of the interface drives what properties are expected to be defined in the underlying source files.

+Follow the instructions in INSTALLING.md to prepare your runtime environment/IDE.

 ### Default Values
 Out-of-the-box, an undefined property results in a runtime exception, but we can define defaults in the interface